ibexa/documentation-developer/docs/search/criteria_reference/payment_currency_criterion.md

 # Payment Currency Criterion

-The `CurrencyCriterion` Search Criterion searches for payments based on the currency code.
+The `Currency` Search Criterion searches for payments based on the currency code.

 ## Arguments